 Of course, the group of people most likely to follow what you’re saying are people who support your position and know your arguments already.
 Congratulations, you’ve found a new a novel way to change the minds of absolutely no-one.
 And we’re straight back to the original problem of aiming your political theatre at your existing supporters, at the expense of the people you need to be winning over.
 Again.

 Now we get on to the hard problems.
-At the end of the day, there’s no excuse for relying on poor or incomprehensible argument – anyone can do better than that.
+At the end of the day, there’s no excuse for relying on poor, incomprehensible or rude arguments – anyone can do better than that.
 But even if you’ve written the most brilliantly persuasive piece of political theatre ever, you’ve still got to get people of different persuasions to actually see it.
 Not easy.
-People don’t like having other people’s opinions or morals rammed down their throats, and if it looks like that’s what you’re going to do, they’ll stay away.
+After being talked down to, the next thing people don’t like is having other people’s opinions or morals rammed down their throats, and if it looks like that’s what you’re going to do, they’ll stay away.
 The sad reality is that the most engaging and persuasive piece you have ever written may be watched by everyone except the people you need to see it.

 This problem is the “echo chamber” that keeps getting talked about.
 This term stokes a lot of artists’ ire, but it has to be taken seriously.
 For better or worse, political views within the arts world is not as diverse as political views in the country as a whole; but this problem is amplified when an overtly political play acts as a turn-off for anyone not signed up to the cause.
 I’m seeing signs that some in the arts world are wising up to the problem (not everyone – some are still doubling down with more of the same), but so far I see little sign of a solution.
 The best effort I’ve seen so far is those groups who encourage their loyal fanbase to bring along friends who wouldn’t normally go to this sort of thing.
-That will be effective if it works, but my hunch is it’ll work no better than trying to get someone to a political rally – if they’re not interested, dragging them along won’t help.
+Unlike the similar technique in the last section, which labours under the delusion that anyone appreciates being taken a play to be talked down to – this does have a chance of achieving something.
+But my hunch is it works no better than trying to get someone to a political rally – if they’re not interested, dragging them along won’t help.

 To be honest, the most engaging political theatre I’ve seen – meaning political theatre that actually gets viewed by people whose minds might be changed – comes from artists that aren’t overtly political.
-Either it’s a decent play in its own right and the political message is a bonus, or the artists built up a large following outside of political theatre who respect them enough to give something more political a go – or better still, both.
-You can’t do that if you’re a single-purpose political theatre group.
-There might be an effective way for single-purpose groups to reach out to the unconverted, but you must be aware that if you wish to go down this route, you are at a substantial disadvantage.
+Either it’s a decent play in its own right and the political message is a bonus, or the artist has earned enough respect from their audience with less political plays that they’re prepared to give someone more political a go.
+You can’t do either or those if you’re a single-purpose political theatre group.
+There may be effective ways for single-purpose groups to reach out to the unconverted, but if you choose to go down this route, you must be aware you are at a substantial disadvantage.
 Not fair, perhaps, but when has politics ever been fair?

 I’m not going to name examples of works I reckon aren’t making any different – I don’t want to personalise an article talking about general trends across theatre.
 Since I’ve been so negative throughout this, I’ll counterbalance this with examples of good political theatre.
 If by “good” you mean plays that successfully made me think differently on an issue, off-hand I can think of: